-Dialogue with committed and ambitious businesses from the Global North and the Global South will be an integrated component of Stockholm+50.
+Dialogue with committed and ambitious businesses from the Global North and the Global South was an integrated component of Stockholm+50.

 Sustainable Value Chains

-The overarching theme for business engagement at Stockholm+50 is "sustainable value chains".
+The overarching theme for business engagement at Stockholm+50 was "sustainable value chains".

 In the 50 years since the 1972 Stockholm Conference, global value chains have increasingly driven the world economy, lifting many people out of poverty, and creating unprecedented aggregate economic value.
 It has also generated serious unintended consequences that require urgent corrective, interconnected actions on climate, nature, and social equity.